-- \ Do regimes persist even when the circumstances in which they came into existence change?
-To what extent are they independent of the exogenous forces that form them?
-Are regimes robust enough to survive a deterioration of the overall relationship among the participants and, at the same time, flexible enough to adapt to changes?
-What mechanisms give regimes independence and robustness?
-Are regimes featuring specific attributes more persistent and robust than others?
-What makes some regimes more flexible than others? - \ What consequences of regimes for state behavior and problem solving can we observe?
+- 3. What consequences of regimes for state behavior and problem-solving can we observe?
 Do regimes serve the goals that led to their creation?
 What stated goals do regimes usually espouse?
 Are the stated goals indeed those that are pursued?
 Under what conditions do regimes make a difference?
 Are certain types of regimes more conducive to goal attainment than others?
-Through what mechanisms do regimes influence outcomes? - \ What long-term effects on national political systems and the structure of world politics do regimes have?
+Through what mechanisms do regimes influence outcomes? - 4.
+What long-term effects on national political systems and the structure of world politics do regimes have?
 Why and how do such effects occur?
 Are individual participants aware of these long-term consequences?
 What are the consequences of regimes with regard to traditional notions of democracy?
 How do they affect social and political constellations in the participating countries?
 Do regimes play a civilizing role in world politics, and if so, how?

 Although these four sets of questions are clearly interrelated, answering them may require different strategies of inquiry.
 In this sense, regime analysis may be less straightforward and focused than is usually assumed.
-Yet the different strands of regime analysis are complementary in that we must provide satisfactory answers to all four sets of questions to develop a comprehensive "regime theory" that meets the underlying concerns of regime analysis.
-In this essay, we summarize and draw together international research on regimes and institutions against the background of what an ideal "regime theory" would be able to tell us.
+Yet the different strands of regime analysis are complementary in that we must provide satisfactory answers to all four sets of questions to develop a comprehensive 'regime theory' that meets the underlying concerns of regime analysis.
+In this article, we summarize and draw together international research on regimes and institutions against the background of what an ideal 'regime theory' would be able to tell us.
 This procedure serves two ends.
 It provides a state-of-the-art report that evaluates research on regimes over the last decade and identifies blank spots in existing knowledge.
-Our contribution also constitutes a basis for building a "database of international regimes," an endeavor in which we are currently involved.
+Our contribution also constitutes a basis for building a 'database of international regimes', an endeavor in which we are currently involved.
 Although answering different questions associated with regime analysis may require different research strategies, it is helpful to have an inventory encompassing the information gathered in research on regimes along all dimensions.
 The development of an appropriate format for such an inventory requires a profound knowledge of all relevant work as well as a good sense of future directions in regime analysis.
-Since three individuals can at best approximate these requirements, we invite readers of this essay to provide input regarding the format and content of the regimes database.
+Since three individuals can at best approximate these requirements, we invite readers of this article to provide input regarding the format and content of the regimes database.